-This course will introduce students to key principals and topics in biochemistry, physiology, psychology and cognitive science.
+This course will introduce students to key principles and topics in biochemistry, physiology, psychology and cognitive science.
 It will form the basis for subsequent study in a range of health and allied health science disciplines, but is also relevant to students wishing to improve their understanding of science in general.
 Topics include biochemistry, metabolism and nutrition, physiology, pathology, psychology and cognitive development.

-On successful completion of this course, students will be able to demonstrate:|
+On successful completion of the course students will be able to:

 1. An understanding of key concepts in biochemistry, physiology, psychology and cognitive science.

 2. An ability to understand and use scientific terminology.

 3. The application of critical thinking to address science-based problems.